JupiterXiaoxiaoYu/Titanx_subgraph/README.md

 ### Event Handlers

 Each entity has a corresponding event handler that processes blockchain events to update the subgraph's data.
 These handlers extract and store the data in their respective entities efficiently.
+For instance:

 - **handleBoughtAndBurned:** Updates `BoughtAndBurned` entities.
 - **handleCollectedFees:** Updates `CollectedFees` entities.
 - **handleApproval:** Updates `Approval` entities.

-_(Include all other event handlers, ensuring each description aligns with the respective TypeScript function.)_

 ### Example Queries